-K. Unemployment Compensation
+M. Unemployment Compensation

-- 1. All employers must register in the unemployment compensation system by filing an Employer Status Report. - 2.
-Basic liability for contribution to the unemployment fund arises upon payment of wages of \$1,500. - 3.
+1. All employers must register in the unemployment compensation system by filing an Employer Status Report.

+- 2. Basic liability for contribution to the unemployment fund arises upon payment of wages of \$1,500. - 3.
 Employer "charge rates" are established on a yearly basis and are determined by an employer's payroll and past liability for benefits. - 4.
 Employers must maintain accurate records of employment, including Social Security numbers for all employees. - 5.
 Employers must complete an unemployment notice whenever an employee is terminated for any reason, regardless of whether the employee resigned or was discharged, and provide it to the employee upon termination or mail it to his/her last known address.
 An unemployment separation packet may be obtained from the CT Dept. of Labor's website at www.ctdol.state.ct.us/tic/sep-pack.html.

-L. Workers' Compensation
+N. Workers' Compensation

-- Grants benefits to employees who suffer work-related injuries, illness or death without regard to fault or negligence on the part of the employer or employee. - 2.
+- 1. Grants paid insurance benefits to employees who suffer work-related injuries, illness or death without regard to fault or negligence on the part of the employer or employee. - 2.
 Liability for such injuries is limited under the law. - 3.
-Employers must complete a First Report of Injury form for work-related injuries to the Workers' Compensation Commissioner.

-- 4. Employers must provide "light duty" work where available to an employee who is unable to perform his usual work but is not totally incapacitated. - 5.
+Employers must complete a First Report of Injury form for workrelated injuries to the Workers' Compensation Commissioner. - 4.
+Employers must provide "light duty" work where available to an employee who is unable to perform his usual work but is not totally incapacitated.
+The duty to provide light duty jobs (where available) ends when: (a) the employee's medical treatment or rehabilitation is discontinued; or (b) the employee has reached a maximum level of rehabilitation in judgment of the workers' compensation commissioner. - 5.
 Employers with 25 or more employees must establish workplace safety committees consisting of management and workforce representatives.

-M. Recording of Telephone Calls
+O. Recording of Telephone Calls